Nawhath/Instana_workshop/part-2/lab-part 2.md

   <img alt="image3" src="./assets/images/infraQuery.png">
 </picture>

-And we can use “advanced” filters too, like “entity.zone:"Student*" *and “entity.type:httpd” so that we can precisely locate/query desired objects within our IT landscape:
+And we can use “advanced” filters too, like, entity.zone:"Student\*" and entity.type:httpd so that we can precisely locate/query desired objects within our IT landscape:

 <picture>
   <img alt="image3" src="./assets/images/infraAdvanceFilter.png">